digitalcove/digitalcove.github.io/index.md

 ways, but you worry how all the threads will fit into a big picture.

-We can help you make sure that activities and interactions stay within the lines.
+We can help you make sure activities and interactions stay within the lines.

 ![crayons, kid connections](/assets/img/kids-starting-out-making-connections-159579.jpg)